 Eager to prove them wrong and take control of both his diabetes and his heart health, Anthony ditched sweet tea in favor of unsweetened, started counting carbs and swapped out red meat for fish and poultry.
 Although he allowed himself the occasional fast food treat, he ordered a small combo meal instead of a large and selected grilled instead of fried chicken.
 He and Sheila also exercised more often, riding bikes and taking walks through the neighborhood.

 Within months, his A1C was down to 4.9 and his doctor told him he no longer needed insulin.
 Since then, Anthony has shed another 55 pounds, Sheila has lost 46—both more than earning bragging rights.

 “I feel more energy, and when I walk up steps, I’m not out of breath,” he said.

 Doctors fitted him with a pacemaker to control abnormal heart rhythms and medication plays a role in his health management plan.
-In addition to his diabetes meds, he takes a daily pill to control his heart arrythmia as well as medication to control blood pressure and cholesterol.
+In addition to his diabetes meds, he takes a daily pill to control his heart arrhythmia as well as medication to control blood pressure and cholesterol.
 In total, he takes eight pills in the morning and four at night.

-“My heart is something my health care team and I watch closely because of my arrythmia and because diabetes doubles my risk for heart disease and stroke,” he said.
+“My heart is something my health care team and I watch closely because of my arrhythmia and because diabetes doubles my risk for heart disease and stroke,” he said.
 “I wish I could manage it all through a healthy lifestyle, but I know that’s not possible in my case.
 I’m compliant and never skip medications.”

 The month after he was diagnosed with type 2 diabetes, Anthony and his family, reached out to the American Diabetes Association (ADA) about volunteering and “Team Wilson” has been unstoppable ever since.